patriziobellan86/PETSotaAndChallenges/README.md

 Proceedings (pp. 268–282).
 Springer volume 12127 of Lecture Notes in Computer Science. doi:10.1007/978-3-030-49435-3\_17.

+We do not include the source code of the tools in this repository.
+We report the author to contact to obtain the tool in the file *info.txt*

 ## The results of the benchmarking

 The folder *Approaches* contains the results of the benchmarking procedure for each tool tested.
-In the tool folder you can find the following files:
+In the **tool folder** you can find the following files:
 - bankmarking{AUTHOR_NAME}.py: the python script file to run the benchmarking procedure.
 - {AUTHOR_NAME}_process_elements.json: the file containing the process elements extracted by the tool.
 - {AUTHOR_NAME}_process_relations.json: the file containing the process relations extracted by the tool.